John Galliano: London

-Galliano then started his own eponymous label alongside long-term collaborators Amanda Harlech, at that time stylist with Harpers and Queen, and Stephen Jones, a milliner.
+Galliano then started his own eponymous label alongside long-term collaborators Amanda Harlech, at that time stylist with Harpers and Queen, and milliner Stephen Jones.
 On the back of this success, Galliano rented studio space in London.
 Initially, financial backing came from Johan Brun, and when this agreement came to an end, Danish entrepreneur Ole Peder Bertelsen, owner of firm Aguecheek, who were also backing Katharine Hamnett at the time, took over.
 This agreement ended in 1988 and he went bankrupt after his own London-based label failed.

 Paris

 In 1989, Galliano moved to Paris in search of financial backing and a strong client base.
-Galliano secured the backing of Paris-based Moroccan designer Faycal Amor (owner and creative director of fashion label Plein Sud) who invited him to set up his base in Paris at the Plein Sud headquarters.
+Galliano secured the backing of Paris-based Moroccan designer Faycal Amor (owner and creative director of fashion label Plein Sud), who invited him to set up his base in Paris at the Plein Sud headquarters.
 His first show was in 1989 as part of Paris Fashion Week.

 Media fashion celebrity Susannah Constantine has worked for Galliano, and he has also aided the future success of other designers including shoe designer Patrick Cox.
 In 1991, he collaborated with Kylie Minogue, designing the costumes for her Let's Get to It Tour.

-In 1993, Galliano's financial agreement with Amor ended and he did not have a showing in October, missing the season.
+In 1993, Galliano's financial agreement with Amor ended, and he did not have a showing in October, missing the season.
 With the help of American Vogue editor-in-chief Anna Wintour and André Leon Talley, then European correspondent at Vanity Fair, Galliano was introduced to Portuguese socialite and fashion patron São Schlumberger and financial backers of venture firm Arbela Inc, John Bult and Mark Rice.
 It was through this partnership that Galliano received the financial backing and high society stamp needed to give him credibility in Paris.
-This collection was important in the development of Galliano as a fashion house, and is regarded as a 'fashion moment' in high fashion circles.
+This collection was important in the development of Galliano as a fashion house and is regarded as a 'fashion moment' in high fashion circles.

 Givenchy

-In July 1995, he was appointed as the designer of Givenchy by Bernard Arnault, owner of luxury goods conglomerate LVMH.
-On 21 January 1996, Galliano presented his first couture show at the helm of Givenchy at the Stade de France.
+In July 1995, he was appointed as the head designer of Givenchy by Bernard Arnault, owner of luxury goods conglomerate LVMH.
+Galliano thus became the first British designer to head a French haute couture fashion house.
+On 21 January 1996, he presented his first couture show at the helm of Givenchy at the Stade de France.
 The collection received high praise within the fashion media.
 Some of Galliano's designs for Givenchy were licensed to Vogue Patterns.
-He was then moved to Dior by LVMH, and succeeded at Givenchy by Alexander McQueen.
+When he left Givenchy, he was succeeded by Alexander McQueen.
+McQueen's friend and muse, socialite Annabelle Neilson, was also a muse of Galliano.